vfarcic/devops26/manuscript/17-progressive-delivery.md

 There is a strong chance that there is no solution that will provide all those features.
 Even if we do find such a solution, the chances are that it might not be appropriate for your applications and their architecture.
 We'll worry about that later.
 For now, we'll explore some of the commonly used deployment strategies and see which of those requirements they fulfill.

 Just as in any other chapter, we'll explore the subject in more depth through practical examples.
-For that, we need a working Jenkins X cluster as well as the *go-demo-6* application since we'll use it as a guinea pig on which we'll experiment with different deployment strategies.
+For that, we need a working Jenkins X cluster as well as an application that we'll use it as a guinea pig on which we'll experiment with different deployment strategies.

-## Creating A Kubernetes Cluster With Jenkins X And Importing The Application
+## Creating A Kubernetes Cluster With Jenkins X And Creating A Sample Application

 If you kept the cluster from the previous chapter, you can skip this section only if you were doubting my choice of VM sizes and make the nodes bigger than what I suggested.
 Otherwise, we'll need to create a new Jenkins X cluster.